peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Deprecated.</b> Renamed to RoundToIntegerExact.

-Returns a binary number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.

 <b>Parameters:</b>

- * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
+ * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Returns:</b>

-A binary number rounded to the closest integer representable in the given precision.
+A binary float rounded to the closest integer representable in the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding.
 Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.

 ### RoundToIntegralNoRoundedFlag